-Employers are generally required to contribute 10% of their employees’ ordinary time earnings into super.
+From 1 July 2022, employers are generally required to contribute 10.5% of their employees’ ordinary time earnings into super.
 These are known as superannuation guarantee (SG) contributions.

 SG contributions are employer contributions.
-They are generally taxed at up to 15%1 in the fund and count towards your concessional contribution cap.
+These contributions are generally taxed at up to 15%1 in the fund and count towards your concessional contribution cap.

 SG contributions can grow, along with earnings, to a sizeable sum of money over time.
-But you may still need more to achieve the lifestyle you want.
+But you may still need more to achieve the lifestyle you want in retirement.
 To see whether you’re on track to funding your desired lifestyle, use our Retirement forecaster.

 Any advice and information on this website is general only, and has been prepared without taking into account your particular circumstances and needs.
 Before acting on any advice on this website you should assess or seek advice on whether it is appropriate for your needs, financial situation and investment objectives.